27 Feb A Fast Forward of the Cannabis Industry to 2025

 At a time when other business industries are looking up to economic trends; oil and gold prices and the US dollar, while trying to figure out the trends and forecasts for their businesses, the rise of a new industry is happening in tandem.
 It is untapped, it is sustainable, and it is independent of the effects and influence of the factors such as oil, dollar, and other economic catalysts.

 The revolution that rose in Colorado back in 2014 with the legalization of marijuana has expanded by leaps and bounds, while having medicinal-cannabis legalized in 20 states already.
-The momentum of legalization, acceptance, and public awareness is a clear indicator that the cannabis industry is likely to seek accelerated growth in the next couple of years.It was back in January 2014 when recreational marijuana was legalized in Colorado that I made a predictive analysis and forecast about the future of the industry, which led me to found a blog site called Cashinbis™ in April 11, 2014, where I interviewed publicly-traded company CEOs and investors in the cannabis sector to get their insight of the market.
+The momentum of legalization, acceptance, and public awareness is a clear indicator that the cannabis industry is likely to seek accelerated growth in the next couple of years.It was back in January 2014 when recreational marijuana was legalized in Colorado that I made a predictive analysis and forecast about the future of the industry, which led me to found a digital media company called Cashinbis™ in April 11, 2014, where I interviewed publicly-traded company CEOs and investors in the cannabis sector to get their insight of the market.

 Call it my intellect, intuition, or foresightedness that I realized all that hype and mayhem at the legalization of marijuana was just a start, and that this revolution was not ending anytime soon.
 I did my research and figured out the brisk effervescence of untapped potential that was bubbling from within the industry and mentioned it in my blog site.